 Helped build a multi-screen, tablet driven interactive experience for a permanent installation.

-• Built a dynamic system of charts that animated into new charts from API data
+• Built a dynamic system of charts from API data

 • Highcharts.js is the primary data parsing tool with significant GSAP manipulationread more